netsec-ethz/rains/design-denial-of-existance.md

 how do we handle negative responses as there is a infinite amount of non-existing names.

+## What are the benefits of negative proofs (denial of non existence)

+- To reduce the number of query a naming servers receives when negative proofs are cached
+- Lower latency for a client to obtain an negative answer
+- A way for a client to really know that a name does not exist and not that an attacker is preventing him to obtain this information

 ## Tradeoffs

 ### Online vs offline signing